Hardware Connections

 Network connection method 1

-Use the compiled executing file ListDevices.exe
+Use the SDK sample program ListDevices.exe

-Network connection method 2
+Network Connection Method 2

-Use the compiled executing file ListDevices.exe
+Use the SDK sample program ListDevices.exe

 Network connection method 3